Cheran (director): 2007–2013: Focus on acting assignments

-2014–present: Career decline
+2014–present: Career decline as a director

 Following successive failures as a director, Cheran had trouble attracting producers for his next directorial projects.
 He also revealed his intentions of making bigger budget films to cater to modern audiences and expressed that village-based films would be difficult, as the setting had changed considerably since the start of his career.
 He subsequently launched a film titled JK Enum Nanbanin Vaazhkai in 2013 starring Sharwanand and Nithya Menen.
 However, the film languished in development hell and later had a straight-to-DVD release via Cheran's C2H platform.
 The period marked a difficult stage for the director, with the lack of directing and acting offers, complemented by family trouble, financial problems owing to C2H, and negative press for controversial statements.

 After an extended break, Cheran made a return to direction with the family drama Thirumanam (2019) starring himself alongside Sukanya, Umapathi Ramaiah and Kavya Shetty.
 The film focused on marriage between young people, and Cheran suggested that the film would urge the youth to consider some of the societal factors before entering into wedlock.
 The film opened to negative reviews, and fared poorly at the box office.
 A critic noted "the basic problem with Thirumanam is the preachy tone of the film" and that "Cheran uses lengthy dialogues and songs to convey his thoughts, which often tests our patience", concluding that the film "is certainly not for audiences who like modern dramas".